josephdunn/statarb-in-a-box/README.md

 * Live trading

 * Code cleanup: I've hardcoded various bits, e.g. column counts and indexes.
-Really, all feature columns should have names prefixed with `feat.` so colnames can be grepped over to get a vector of column indexes--similar to how `pred.` and `close.` column name prefixes are used.
+Really, all feature columns should have names prefixed with `feat.` so colnames can be grepped over to get a vector of column indexes--similar to how the `pred.` and `close.` column name prefixes are used.
 Also, loops are yucky; it would be trivial to pre-compute train/test periods and then `lapply` (or `mclapply`!) over that to get backtest results.

+* Turnover and volatility optimization

+* The downloader script can detect missing data at the end of local data, but it cannot detect data gaps.

 ## License